How do I claim Medicare and can I do it online?

 Have your medical invoice ready.

-Download the Medicare Claim form and fill out using the details on your invoice.
+Download the Medicare Claim form and fill out using the details on your invoice (note: this form is only required for claims being made by mail).

-If your bank account details are registered with Medicare, your benefit will be paid directly into your account within five business days.
+If your bank account details are registered with Medicare, your benefit will be paid directly into your account and is usually available the next working day.

 How to claim Medicare as an ‘in-patient’